WVUHPC/Introduction-HPC/_episodes/307-slurm.md

 ---
-title: "Scheduling jobs"
+title: "Workload Manager: Slurm"
 start: 540
 teaching: 60
 exercises: 30
 questions:
-- "What is a scheduler and why are they used?"
+- "What is a scheduler, and why are they used?"
 - "How do we submit a job on an HPC cluster?"
 objectives:
 - "Submit a job and have it completed successfully."